ghostintranslation/synth/README.md

 ## MIDI

 The MIDI input and output jacks are directly connected to the Teensy serial input and output.
-That means there is not protection against voltage or current.
+That means there is no protection against voltage or current.
 It is primarily ment to connect 2 of these modules, or 2 Teensy together.
-If you want to connect something else to it make sure to provide a maximum of 3.3v and 250 mA.
+If you want to connect something else to it make sure to provide a maximum of `3.3v` and `250mA`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # About me
-You can find me on Bandcamp and Instagram:
+You can find me on Bandcamp, Instagram, Youtube and my own site:

 https://ghostintranslation.bandcamp.com/